dhellmann/pymotw-3/source/porting_notes.rst

    pair: porting; uuid

-:func:`uuid.getnode` now uses the ``PATH`` environment variable to find programs that can report the MAC address of the host under UNIX (:pyissue:`19855`).
+:func:`uuid.getnode` now uses the ``PATH`` environment variable to find programs that can report the MAC address of the host under Unix (:pyissue:`19855`).
 It falls back to looking in ``/sbin`` and ``/usr/sbin`` if no program is found on the search path.
 This search behavior may give different results than with earlier versions of